sking115422/btc_2_neo4j/README.md

 ### Auto Setup

+1. *** MUST have PowerShell version 7.0 or higher in windows to run setup.py
-1. Run the setup.py script to setup
+2. Run the setup.py script to setup

 ### Manual Setup